Evaluating Balance Function￼

 Do you feel like your balance isn’t what it used to be?
-Maintaining balance is an incredibly complex skill which draws upon numerous bodily systems at once.
+Maintaining balance is an incredibly complex skill that draws upon numerous bodily systems at once.
 A little bit of imbalance at times is completely normal, such as when you stand up too quickly or if you bend over.
-Imbalance may also be due to certain medications or brought on by troubles with your feet or knees, such as diabetes or recent knee replacements.
-Your primary care physician is the person with whom you should discuss your imbalance.
+The imbalance may also be due to certain medications or brought on by troubles with your feet or knees, such as diabetes or recent knee replacements.
+Your primary care physician is the person with whom you should discuss your imbalance as a first step.
 If your doctor feels your dizziness is something that an otolaryngologist can help you with, he/she can make a referral for you to see one of our physicians.

 Evaluating the dizzy patient requires a comprehensive visit, which includes obtaining a thorough history, performing a physical exam, and completing a hearing test.
-Physicians use this information to establish whether the patient’s dizziness arises from an inner-ear source or a disorder of a different part of the balance system, such as the brain, eyes, spine or the extremities.
-If a patient is having dizziness, and it appears to be ear related, then electronystagmography testing may be ordered to help evaluate vestibular system function.
+Physicians use this information to establish whether the patient’s dizziness arises from an inner-ear source or a disorder of a different part of the balance system, such as the brain, eyes, spine, or the extremities.
+If a patient is having dizziness, and it appears to be ear-related, then videonystagmography testing may be ordered to help evaluate the vestibular system function.

 The vestibular system provides sensory information about equilibrium, motion, and spatial orientation.
 The vestibular system is located in the inner ear and includes the utricle, saccule, and three semicircular canals.

 Benign Paroxysmal Positional Vertigo (BPPV) is one of the most common types of inner-ear related dizziness.
 BPPV occurs as a result of displaced otoliths or otoconia, which are small crystals of calcium carbonate (also referred to as “canaliths”).
 The otoliths move in response to head movement and provoke brief episodes of spinning vertigo.